Expectations of Contracting

 What Does Life Flying As A Contract Pilot Look Like?

 Flying contract has a lot to do with who you know and what type ratings you hold.
 Contract flying involves, as it sounds, flying on a contract basis per flight/job accepted, where you are working for yourself, flying for whoever will pay you, and you fly when you want to fly.
+This is the expert level of flying (read last section below).
 It’s a tough world to be a part of at times but a very lucrative one if you are successful.

 Training